Like all medicines, metoprolol can cause side effects, but many people have no side effects, or only minor ones.

 It's rare, but some people have serious side effects when taking metoprolol.

-- you get shortness of breath with a cough that gets worse when you exercise (like walking up stairs), swollen ankles or legs, or an irregular heartbeat – these are signs of heart problems
+- you are short of breath with a cough that gets worse when you exercise (like walking up stairs), swollen ankles or legs, or an irregular heartbeat – these are signs of heart problems

-- you have a fast heart rate, high temperature, trembling and confusion – these are signs of too much thyroid hormone in the blood
+- you have a fast heart rate, trembling and feel agitated – these are signs of too much thyroid hormone in the blood

 - you get unexplained bruising, or you bruise more easily than usual – these can be signs of low numbers of platelets in your blood (thrombocytopenia)